 We first sought to verify that participants’ behavior changed in a goal-consistent manner during moments of active cognitive regulation.
-To do this, we performed one-way repeated-measures ANOVAs with condition (NATURAL, HEALTH, DECREASE) as a fixed effect and three outcome measures as dependent variables: 1) average decision value within each condition, 2) subject-level slope terms for the influence of tastiness on decision value and 3) subject-level slope terms for the influence of healthiness on decision value.
+To do this, we performed one-way repeated-measures ANOVAs with condition (NATURAL, HEALTH, DECREASE) as a fixed effect and three outcome measures as dependent variables: 1) average decision value within each condition, 2) subject-level slope terms for the influence of tastiness on decision value and 3) subject-level slope terms for the influence of healthiness on decision value (see Equation 1).

 As expected, we found a significant effect of condition on average decision value (F2,98 = 44.5, P < .0001).
 Consistent with regulatory goals, the DECREASE condition resulted in lower decision values on average (M = 2.0±0.30 [s.d.]) compared to NATURAL (M = 2.3±0.37, paired-t49 = 7.37, P < .0001), with the HEALTH condition in between and significantly different from both (M = 2.2±0.28, both paired-t49 >3.73, both P < .001).